rundeck/docs/docs/learning/solutions/automated-diagnostics/getting-started.md

 ### Getting Started

 ::: tip Licensing
-To use the Automated Diagnostics Solution, you must either have a **Runbook Automation** license or a **Process Automation** (previously **Rundeck Enterprise**) license.
+To use the Automated Diagnostics Solution, you must either have a **PagerDuty Runbook Automation** license or a **Process Automation** (previously **Rundeck Enterprise**) license.
-See the [FAQ](/learning/solutions/automated-diagnostics/feedback-faq) for details on using with **Rundeck Community**.
+See the [FAQ](/learning/solutions/automated-diagnostics/feedback-faq) for details on use with **Rundeck Community**.
 If you do not have a license for either of these products, [contact us](https://www.pagerduty.com/contact-us/runbook-automation/) to learn more.
 :::

-Follow the steps below to download and import the Automated Diagnostics Job and Tours:
+Follow the steps below to download and import the Automated Diagnostics Jobs and Tours:
 #### Download the **Automated Diagnostics Solution package**.
-1. Download the latest release of the Automated Diagnostics Solution [here](https://github.com/rundeckpro/automated-diagnostics-project/releases/download/1.0/auto-diag-1.0.zip).
+1. Download the latest release of the Automated Diagnostics Solution [here](https://github.com/rundeckpro/automated-diagnostics-project/releases/download/1.0/automated-diagnostics-1.0.zip).<br><br>
 2. Open the **.zip** file and there should be two files inside the folder:
    * **`automated-diagnostics-xxxxxxx.rdproject.jar`**
    * **`system-tours-xxxxxxxx.zip`**